sahilng/host-containerized-apps/README.md

 ## Setup

-- Remove the example app services from `docker-compose.yml`
+- Remove the example services from `docker-compose.yml`
 - Pull app repositories if their images are not available in a registry
 - Add these repositories/images as services in `docker-compose.yml`
 - Create `.env` based on `.env.example`